 Even when I was at my last job, doing podcast and video editing, I knew I wanted to work at Output, so I’d check the website for job listings all of the time.
 Eventually, I saw a very weird, vague post that was seeking a Music Producer.
 The job app required you to send links of your own music — so of course, I figured I’d never hear back.

 Then, I got a very cool, very casual email that had me do a technical test, creating loops with certain parameters.
 That ended up being my first job, creating vocal content for Output instruments.
-I actually made a bunch of the initial content for the Arcade Line Hooked — that’s my voice you’ll hear on some of those Kits.
+I actually made a bunch of the initial content for the Arcade Line Hooked — that’s my voice you’ll hear on some of those Samplers.

 Tell us about your artist project, Rachel Blue.